Little Dark Age (song): Critical reception

-Little Dark Age received generally positive reviews from critics.
+"Little Dark Age" received generally positive reviews from critics.
 Writing for Spin, Jeremy Gordon called the song "grim and playful".
 He said the song and video were "dark, but only a little, and the vibe feels appropriate for where they are now—older, and without office jobs, but recognizant of what's still gone wrong."
-In late 2020, it experienced a resurgence in popularity due to a viral TikTok trend where hundreds of thousands utilized the song.

 Music video

 The music video for "Little Dark Age", directed by David MacNutt and Nathaniel Axel, premiered on October 17, 2017.
 The video was considered out of character and surprisingly gothic for the band.
 Jeremy Gordon of Spin called the video "Dada-esque".

-As of August 2022, the video has been viewed over 100 million times through the band's official Vevo account on YouTube.
+The cast includes, among others, VanWyngarden and Goldwasser along with New Zealand musician Connan Mockasin, Playboy Playmate Hiromi Oshima, and magician Kid Ace.